Jinjinov/external-ballistics-library/README.md

 original code can be found at: https://sourceforge.net/projects/ballisticslib/

-"Ballistics" contains C# code - minimal changes from the original code
+Folder "Ballistics" contains C# code - minimal changes to the original code

-"BallisticsLibrary" contains C++ code - refactored from procedural functions to OOP.
+Folder "BallisticsLibrary" contains C++ code - refactored from procedural style to OOP.
 This is **very useful** if you need multiple projectiles - if you are making a game and/or you want to control the calculation step yourself.

 Two bugs were fixed: